 - Market Tour Chef Lorena takes you to the Ambrogio Market.
 Make your way through the tiny streets and you soon arrive to the famous marketplace where you will learn about the local foods in season.
 As you make your way through the heart of the Ambrogio Market, experience the smells, sounds and sights of colorful produce, watch vendors shout out their specials!

 - Next, head into the kitchen with Chef Lorena for your Cooking Class 1.

 - Lunch follows on the foods prepared in class.
 Wine, water and café included.

 - Afternoon free and dinner on your own.

 Wednesday: Cooking Class 2 & Uffizi Museum Tour

 - Breakfast is served.

-- Meet Chef Marie for your Cooking Class 2.
+- Meet Chef Lorena for your Cooking Class 2.

 - Lunch follows with the foods prepared in class, wine & beverages included.